Here’s the Deal:

 A bit about me:

 I’ve been dealing with mysterious symptoms and frustrating doctors visits basically for my whole life.
 Then about three years ago things came to a head and I couldn’t ignore the energy crashes, brain fog and skin problems anymore.
-I’ve discovered that I have a number of tick-borne infections and a super-sensitivity to mold.
+I’ve discovered that I have dysautonomia, hypermobility, and environmental sensitivities.
 But of course, that diagnosis may change as medicine changes.
-You can hear the whole story in Episode One.
+You can hear the whole story in Episode One & Episode 50.